 Skiing in late March and April is brilliant because you’ll often enjoy some of the most fun snow conditions of the ski season.
-We certainly did during our recent ski trip to Tignes les Brevieres (and have the goggle tans to prove it!).
-Here are ten reasons we think you too would love skiing in spring…
+We certainly did during our ski trip to Tignes les Brevieres (and we had the goggle tans to prove it!).
+Here are ten reasons we think you too would love skiing at Easter time…

 1. The Weather